Artà: Culture and places of interest

 The Regional Museum of Artà at the Plaça d'Espanya was founded in 1927 by a group of scholars from the town.
 Artefacts in the museum come from private collections.
 It is divided into an ethnological, natural history and archaeological departments.
 The ethnological division displays the various tools used by the palm weavers working in the Llevant today.
-Also on display are tools of the Majorcan textile trades.
-The archaeological collection contains a variety of artefacts made of ceramic, bronze, iron and bone, mainly from Majorca's prehistory.
+Also on display are tools of the Mallorcan textile trades.
+The archaeological collection contains a variety of artefacts made of ceramic, bronze, iron and bone, mainly from Mallorca's prehistory.

 Artà has much to offer the visitor.
 Of particular interest is the coastal area of the municipality.
 Right on its border with Santa Margalida, in the hamlet of Son Serra de Marina, is the beach of s'Arenal de sa Canova with its extensive dunes.
 A coastal path runs along the beach up to the village of s'Estanyol near Colonia de Sant Pere.
 Further east, between s'Estanyol and es Caló are steep cliffs and ravines alternate with small sandy beaches.
 The north of the municipality is dominated by the Massís d’Artà, with the hills Puig Morei (561m), Puig de sa Tudossa (444m) and Talaia Moreia (432m).

 The hills fall steeply towards the north, but more gently north-eastward toward the coast.
 In the northeast of the area several sandy bays have formed at the mouths of so-called torrents.
 On the coastal hills can still be found towers built between the 16th and 18th century.
 Nestling amidst the hills, is the Ermita de Betlem, a hermitage inhabited by a monks.
 Parts of the north coast are covered with pine forests.